 12:13 And the blood shall be to you for a token upon the houses where ye are: and when I see the blood, I will pass over you, and the plague shall not be upon you to destroy you, when I smite the land of Egypt.
-The blood placed upon the doorposts of the houses will be a sign unto the Lord's people-not to destroy the Israelites when He passes over.
-The blood would be their protection; the blood would be their Savior; the blood would be the way out and way through.
-When God sees the blood, He sees their obedience; He sees their need; and He sees their past, present, and future!
+The blood placed upon the doorposts of the houses will be a sign unto the Lord's people.
+God will see the blood and not destroy the Israelites when He passes over.
+The blood would be their protection; the blood, He sees their obedience; He sees their need; and He sees their past, present, and future!
 This showed the separation of the Jews and the Egyptians.
 The Egyptians were not covered with the blood, therefore, their firstborn, God will destroy.
 He sees their disobedience, their destruction, and their demise!
 The Israelites' firstborn will be saved because of their obedience and the blood placed upon the doorposts of their houses.

 12:14 And this day shall be unto you for a memorial; and ye shall keep it a feast to the Lord throughout your generations; ye shall keep it a feast by an ordinance for ever.
 What has happened to make this day a memorial?
-What was the reason for it to be celebrated in haste and what the shed blood signified?
-Well, it was the detailed instructions the Lord had given to Moses and Aaron concerning the Passover for the people:
+What was the reason for it to be celebrated in haste, and what did the shed blood signify?
+God gave detailed instructions to Moses and Aaron concerning the Passover for the people:

-- What animal to select, when to slay it,

-what to do with its blood,

-how to cook it,

-- What to do with the leftovers,

-how to dress for the meal.
+- What animal to select, when to slay it, what to do with its blood, how to cook the lamb, - What to do with the leftovers, how to dress for the meal.

-The Israelites coming out of the land of Egypt was to be a memorial and kept as a feast unto the Lord throughout their generations because He passed over them, saving them at a time when death swept the land killing all of the Egyptian's firstborn (man and beast).
+All this steered to the Israelites coming out of the land of Egypt.
+It was to be a memorial and kept as a feast unto the Lord throughout their generations, because He passed over them, saving them because of the shed blood, at a time when death swept the land killing all of the Egyptian's firstborn (man and beast) but not one Israelite (man or beast) died.
 This Passover Feast was to be remembered forever and celebrated as long as there were Israelites keeping it as an ordinance (law) forever.